 We have events from our past that are difficult to face.
 A parent with a drinking problem, the death of a loved one, or a ghost living in your house.
 Roger (Richard Harmon) is one of those unfortunate souls with all three of those things.
-Returning to his childhood home after the untimely death of his father Rodger will be confronted by the ghosts of family traumas he never fully understood and memories he repressed, as well as an actual ghost.
+Returning to his childhood home after his father’s untimely death, Rodger will be confronted by the ghosts of family traumas he never fully understood and memories he repressed, as well as an actual ghost.

 Rodger’s childhood wasn’t a happy one.
 His younger sister died when they were young.
 His mother was a mathematical genius (a trait he inherited) but also an alcoholic.
 Their family life was, to use a polite word, strained.
 It’s not a past that anyone would want to return to alone, so he brings his girlfriend Beth (Sara Thompson) and his best friend Jordan (Echo Andersson) with him.
-A good idea if it weren’t for the actual ghost in the house.
+It would be a good idea if it weren’t for the actual ghost in the house.

-While the film runs up against some obvious budgetary limitations, there are some incredibly well-done makeup effects and prop design on display here.
-Some creative editing gives the sequences where we flashback to Rodgers childhood and unnerving feel, which highlights the uncertainty of whether they happened or not.
-If you’ve seen this kind of film before you might guess the resolution to the mystery before it happens, but I’d be surprised if you guessed all of it, especially once you start to put together that this supernatural story has a science fiction twist.
+While the film runs up against some obvious budgetary limitations, some incredibly well-done makeup effects and prop designs are on display here.
+In addition, some creative editing gives the sequences where we flashback to Rodgers’s childhood and unnerving feel, highlighting the uncertainty of whether they happened.
+If you’ve seen this kind of film before, you might guess the resolution to the mystery before it happens, but I’d be surprised if you guessed all of it, especially once you start to put together that this supernatural story has a science fiction twist.

 The Return will air on SuperChannel as part of the 2020 Blood in the Snow Festival on Thursday, November 5th at 6 pm Pacific / 9 pm Eastern.